-- Take enough breaks, get a good breath.
+- Take enough breaks, and get a good breath.

-A severe cough that occurs either at night or early in the morning, causing sleeping difficulty.
+A severe cough occurs at night or early in the morning, causing difficulty sleeping.
 Sleeping is essential for energy.
-A terrible night’s sleep will make you less productive and dynamic throughout the next day.
+A terrible night’s sleep will make you less productive and dynamic the next day.